NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   * provides more privacy by hiding the certificate used for the TLS connection,

-  * makes it harder to identify OpenVPN traffic as such,
+  * makes it harder to identify spotify traffic as such,

   * provides "poor-man's" post-quantum security, against attackers who will never know the pre-shared key (i.e. no forward secrecy).